Grammicode-Software/grammicode-blog.github.io/README.md

-# grammicode-blog.github.io
+# drafts
-## Grammicode's blog.
+## Writer's branch.
-All posts go to the "master" branch (aka here).
+All posts are written here, then sent to "pending-approval".